mihcaoj/cognitus/README.md

-# Cognitus
+# CognitUs

-Cognitus is a web-based collaborative text editor built with the Phoenix Framework.
+CognitUs is a web-based, real-time collaborative text editor built with the Phoenix Framework.

 ## Architecture